alexis-/BitShelter/README.md

 ## BitShelter

-*BitShelter* is software that builds on [Microsoft's VSS technology](https://en.wikipedia.org/wiki/Shadow_Copy) to keep a version history of your files, and make external backups of them.
+*BitShelter* a is software that builds on [Microsoft's VSS technology](https://en.wikipedia.org/wiki/Shadow_Copy) to keep a version history of your files, and make external backups of them.

 Have you **deleted** a file by mistake ?
 Modified a document and wish to **revert** the **changes** ?
 Has one of your **drive failed** ? *BitShelter* has got you covered in all these cases !